What is a decal?

 - 50:50 : This ratio of perforation is D.O.T. approved and is suitable for vehicle application.

-- 70:30 : This ratio allows for more of the material to be printed upon, reducing visibility through the material; thus, this is only recommended for building windows (such as storefronts.)
+- 70:30 : This ratio allows for more of the material to be printed on.
+It reduces visibility through the material; thus, this is only recommended for building windows (such as storefronts.)

 What is vinyl lettering?

 Our wall decals are made with a polyester-based material with a low-adhesive backing.
-It will remove cleanly, without any damage to the application surface, for up to one year on well-prepared, non-porous surfaces.
+You can remove it residue free for up to one year, when properly installed and maintained.

-Vinyl lettering typically consists of individual letters cut from an adhesive-backed vinyl, and it is pre-masked with transfer tape for easy application.
+Vinyl lettering typically consists of individual letters cut from an adhesive-backed vinyl.
+It is pre-masked with transfer tape for easy application.